Great Himalayan National Park: Timeline of creation

 It took twenty years from inception to inauguration for GHNP to be realized as part of the Indian national park system.
 The following is a brief timeline:

-1980: Preliminary park survey of the watersheds of Tirthan, Sainj, and Jiwanal in Banjar area of Kullu district 1983: Continued park survey, the Banjar area of Kullu district.
+1980: Preliminary park survey of the watersheds of Tirthan, Sainj and Jiwanal in Banjar area of Kullu district 1983: Continued park survey, the Banjar area of Kullu district.

-1984: Notification by state of Himachal Pradesh of the intention to create the Great Himalayan National Park with buffer zone.
+1984: Himachal government expresses intention to create GHNP.

-1987: First Management Plan of the Great Himalayan National Park.